Chronic Lymphocytic Leukemia (CLL)

 Is chronic lymphocytic leukemia fatal?

-While CLL itself might not be fatal, if left untreated, it can lead to complications that can be life-threatening.
+While chronic lymphocytic leukemia (CLL) itself might not be fatal, if left untreated, it can lead to complications that can be life-threatening.
 These include:

 • Severe infections due to a weakened immune system